rcarrata/rcarrata.github.io/_posts/2022-01-18-argo-and-acm.md

 [![](/images/acmappE.png "acmappE")]({{site.url}}/images/acmappE.png)

-NOTE: check the destination that are pointing to the different managed clusters defined in early steps.
+NOTE: check the destinations that are pointing to the different managed clusters defined in earlier steps.

 * Each Argo ApplicationSet manages the Application in each cluster managed, like for example the deployment of BGDK application in BM-Germany cluster.